Found in Europe:

 On September 1, 1944 -- just 19 days after passing through Laval, just before they reached Verdun, France, an 88mm German shell hit the trees, causing a tree burst, while the men were dismounted from their half-track.
 They were chased back to the half-track by German machine gun fire.
 Luther Wilmer, the half-track driver, drove the half-track 40 mph (very fast for a half-track), and another German tree burst hit in front of them.
 Then just as they reached the spot where it had hit, another tree burst hit the same location.
 Pfc.
 George McClure and Pvt.
 Joseph Pozolante were killed, and Platoon Leader, Lt.
 Sweeney who was in the machine gun turret atop the half-track, was wounded.
 Leroy Selhorst, who told the story of this action in 2006, was also wounded.

-The last day of September 1944 saw Luther Wilmer surviving the second action.
+On September 30, 1944 Luther Wilmer survived the second action.
 C/23 woke up at Deurne, Netherlands.
 During the morning, they moved about 15 miles to St. Anthonis.
 In the afternoon, they were part of the 7th Armored Division attack southward toward Overloon into completely unfamiliar terrain, defended by a well-entrenched enemy who had had the luxury of several days to build their position.
 Squad Leader S/Sgt.
 Raymond Hill did not survive the day, and Pvt.
 Ludwig and Pvt.
 Johnson were wounded.

 Return to top of "Found in Europe" page

-Max E. Birnell (31 Tank) found on farm near St. Vith, Belgium
+Max E. Birnell (31 Tank) Dogtags found on farm near St. Vith, Belgium

 Found near St. Vith, Belgium by Bertrand Elias